shieldskcd/tpmc/README.md

 4. Created a data parser function that will only print values in a list that are numbers.
 5. Created another data parser function that will only print values that are not negative numbers.
 6. Created a new version of the list comprehension file to allow an else-if function when dealing with more complex lists.
+7. Created a script that replaces non-string values in a list with the number 0.
+8. Created a script that converts string numbers to float and then sums up the values.